Join us!

 Audio Section

-If you are interested in reporting, editing, producing, hosting, pitching a new project, or are just curious to see what Audio is about, this is the section for you!
-No prior audio experience is necessary to join.
-If you are interested or have any questions, please reach out to [email protected]!
+Outside of podcasts, we help to make a lot of multimedia content for the Daily, like recording concerts in our office and collaborating with the video section.
+Whether you are interested in reporting, editing, producing, hosting or pitching a new project, this is the section for you!
+If you are interested or have any questions, reach out to me at audio@tuftsdaily.com!

 Production Department

 Behind the scenes in The Tufts Daily office in the basement of Curtis Hall on Sept.
-1, 2014, the night before the first fall issue.
-(Nicholas Pfosi / The Tufts Daily Archives)
+1st, 2014, the night before the first fall issue.

 Being the smallest independent daily college newspaper in the country, the Daily provides a unique opportunity for students to experience firsthand the production process and what goes into putting the paper in your hands, inbox and social media feed every day.
 Joining the Production Department is a fantastic way to learn and develop useful skills such as project management, copy editing, graphic design, social media analytics and much more!